Are you drowning in a sea of cyber sameness?

 There is a place for this information somewhere within your messaging framework.
 (Aside from the jargon part.)
 But the mistake that I often see is cybersecurity firms leading with it front and centre.

 The opportunity to stand out here comes by flipping this approach around, and reverse-engineering this core messaging from your audience’s “why”:

 - Why would my audience buy and use this?

 - Why would it make their life easier and better?

 - Why would they choose it over another product?

 - Why does solving this problem really matter to them?

 It’s a real opportunity for two reasons.
 Firstly, the chances are that if your competitors are doing this, they’re doing it rather half-heartedly.
 They may address the first point above by talking about “eliminating gaps”, “protecting endpoints” or “stopping breaches”.
 But they rarely take it that stage further by answering the other three.

-Secondly, it’s a golden opportunity to be more human.
-Cybersecurity isn’t really about technology – it’s about people.
+Cybersecurity isn’t about technology – it’s about people.
 And every vendor or organisation within it has a unique and very human story to tell about the people they help.
-These stories are often highly inspiring ones of innovation, heroics and positive impact on the world.
-But too often they’re shouted down by endless foghorns blaring out technical buzzwords and product features.
+These stories are often highly inspiring ones of innovation, heroics, and positive impact on the world.
+But too often they are shouted down by endless foghorns blaring technical buzzwords and product features.